6. Running Jobs on HECToR

 • Jobs can be submitted to the queue at any time.

 • The low priority queue will only be enabled when the backlog of 'normal' jobs is below 3 hours.
 The backlog is currently re-calculated hourly.
+This 3-hour trigger point may be varied according to operational necessity.

 • Jobs in the low priority queue will continue to run right up to the start time of planned maintenance slots.
 The low priority queue will not be drained.
 We would therefore encourage you to use check-pointing.